graphpql/graphpinator-upload/README.md

 ## Known limitations

-- Currently this Module can place files only to variable values and not to arguments directly.
+- Currently, this Module can place files only to variable values and not to arguments directly.
     - This is done to ensure implementation simplicity & compatibility with other modules.
     - There is probably no benefit in placing the files directly to arguments.
-If you stumble upon some important edge scenario, please open an issue and we can discuss possible solution here.
+If you stumble upon some important edge scenario, please open an issue and we can discuss possible solutions here.